 Grass and vegetation

-Cuttings are left evenly dispersed over the cut area.
+Urban areas are where grass grows in built-up places, these are generally areas with a 30 or 40 mph speed limit.
+After we cut the grass in urban areas we leave the cuttings of grass over the cut area.
 This helps to put nutrients back into the soil, prevents some weeds and preserves moisture.

 Worplesdon Parish Council is responsible for cutting the grass in the parish of Worplesdon.

-For borough housing grass cutting and garden maintenance enquiries, please contact your Area Housing Manager on 01483 444288.
+For borough housing grass cutting and garden maintenance enquiries, contact your area housing manager on 01483 444288.